Meriem-BM/x402ops/README.md

-# x402Ops - Policy-Enabled AI Agent Orchestration
+# SpendMate (x402Ops) - Policy-Enabled AI Agent Orchestration

 SpendMate (x402Ops) is a modern control panel for managing, monitoring, and orchestrating autonomous AI agents with advanced on-chain capabilities.
 Built on the **Coinbase Developer Platform (CDP)** and **AgentKit**, it leverages **x402 Protocol** for policy enforcement, enabling secure and regulated agent behavior on-chain.